There are many reasons why you might need to weigh yourself, and it may not be practical to invest in a personal scale for your home.

 7. Pet Stores

 - Requirements for use: Many hotels have scales in the bathrooms of each individual room.
-While it’s not free to stay at a hotel, the scales in the bathrooms are free to use.
-You can take advantage of the free amenity the next time you book a trip.
+While it’s not free to stay at a hotel, the scales in the bathrooms are free for customers to use.
+You can take advantage of this free amenity the next time you book a trip.

-- How to find: If your hotel room has a scale, it will be in the bathroom inside your room.
+- How to find: If your hotel room has a scale, it’ll be in the bathroom inside your room.
 You can call your intended hotel before booking to confirm if it has scales.

 9. Hospitals and Clinics